open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 Welcome to the first steps for becoming an OLE Virtual Mobile Intern!
 We treat these first steps as a vetting process to prove that you can follow basic instructions before moving on to more complex projects and larger teams.
 Think of this as the interview for the internship.

 If you are selected for the internship after completing the steps, you will be officially invited to join the OLE mobile interns team!
 We’ll add you to our Virtual Interns Discord channel and assign you to a specific team to work on developing and improving OLE’s software.
-Our current mobile projects can be found [here](mi-intern-orientation.md#Familiarize_Yourself_with_Current_Projects_and_Issues).
+Our current mobile projects are:

+1. **myPlanet**: An Android app that syncs with Planet to save data for offline use and send usage data.
+2. **Remote**: An Android app that communicates with headless Raspberry Pi mobile server running treehouses image via Bluetooth.

 If you are selected after completing these steps, you'll work with your team on an assignment, and assignments will change weekly.
 During this internship, you will have the opportunity to work with various software and languages including **[Git](https://git-scm.com/)**, **[GitHub](https://github.com/)**, **[Markdown](https://daringfireball.net/projects/markdown/)**, **[Vagrant](https://www.vagrantup.com/)**, **[VirtualBox](https://www.virtualbox.org/)**, **[Command Line/Terminal](https://www.w3schools.com/whatis/whatis_cli.asp)**, **[Command Line/Terminal Scripts](https://www.codecademy.com/articles/command-line-commands)**, **[Vim](https://www.vim.org/)**, **[CouchDB](http://couchdb.apache.org/)**, **[Docker](https://www.docker.com/)**, **[HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)**, **[JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript)**, **[Node.js](https://nodejs.org/en/)**, **[Angular](https://angular.io/)**, **[Java](https://www.tutorialspoint.com/java/index.htm)**, and **[Kotlin](https://kotlinlang.org/)**.